ismailbozk/kinectObjectScanner/README.md

 ### What is this repository for? ###

-This project is a rigid object scanner via the Microsoft's Kinect.
+This is a rigid object scanner project.
+The only hardware I use is the Microsoft's Kinect.

 ### How do I get set up? ###